Switch Mode Power Supply in Emission Control Systems: A Key Component for Electrostatic Precipitators in Coal-Fired Power Plants

 Contact us now!

-With over 20,000+ High-Voltage Transformer-Rectifiers units supplied & 200+ satisfied customers over the past 35 years to its credit, it has earned a strong footprint within the Power, Cement, Steel, Pulp and Paper industries across 82 countries spanning 6 continents.
+With over 20,000+ High-Voltage Transformer-Rectifier units supplied and 200+ satisfied customers over the past 35 years, ADOR has established a strong footprint within the Power, Cement, Steel, Pulp, and Paper industries across 82 countries spanning six continents.

-ADOR has committed to investing in these areas and will research innovative solutions to fight pollution and sustainable energy.
+ADOR remains committed to investing in these areas and will continue to research innovative solutions to fight pollution and promote sustainable energy.
 To achieve this goal, Ador has a strategic technology-sharing partnership with Redkoh, the world’s foremost precipitator controls company.

 #SwitchModePowerSupply #ElectrostaticPrecipitators #EmissionControl #CoalFired #PowerPlants #EnergyEfficiency #Environmentallaws #compliance